lingtalfi/Models/DataTable/datatable.model.md

 - actionButtons: array of identifier => actionButton, each entry containing the following: same as bulkActions, with the following extra entries:
                     - icon: string, an icon suggestion identifier
-                    - useSelectedRows: bool, whether or not to use the selected rows for this action.
+                    - useSelectedRows: bool=false, whether or not to use the selected rows for this action.
                                         If true and no rows is selected, a warning will be displayed with the message defined in the textUseSelectedRowsEmptyWarning key.
                                         Note that the rics are passed no matter what.